I Can Make the Zeppelin Fly Again

 Then, in early 2007, something happened which, at the time, I didn’t understand.
 The emails slowed dramatically, and by the end of the year they stopped entirely.
 That was the sudden and definitive end of them.
 The number of visitors hadn’t changed--still several thousand “uniques” per day--and the site still appeared on the first page of Google’s search results for “led zeppelin” (certainly due to its old age, not its quality).
 I was baffled, and though by then I was no longer a Zeppelin-obsessed teenager, I missed the emails.
 Maybe, I thought, the experience of posting their own words and images on the Web revealed to people that Alex Reisner’s authority was flimsy at best.
 Or maybe they no longer wanted to engage the librarian at his desk when they could put a question to all their friends simultaneously in the town square.

 In retrospect, the tone of the Web had fundamentally changed.
 Where previously a site was a person’s carefully curated exhibit, a quiet place you could go and explore, now a website came at you with a sales pitch and a call-to-action, it popped up ads and seemed to watch your every click.
 Many sites had commercial motives, and this put everyone on the defensive.
-Now pouring out your heart via email could result in the humiliation of an automated response, or subscription to a mailing list.
+Now pouring your heart out via email could end in the humiliation of an automated response, or subscription to a mailing list.
 No longer did you assume a like-minded nerd was sitting at the other end of the wires, keen to field your question.
 Just look at the comments--the world was filled with crazy people.
 And so the town square was no place for sharing one’s personal feelings.
-Instead it was full of public performances of personal feelings, and these performances could earn “likes” and “shares.”
+Instead it was for public performances of personal feelings, and these performances could earn “likes” and “shares.”
 If my visitor counter had been riveting, these tickers were downright addictive.
 With such an enticing game at hand, emailing a single webmaster (a word which had by then fallen out of favor) seemed cumbersome and wasteful.
 It could earn no points.
 This, at any rate, was how I eventually explained it to myself.
 It felt like an era had ended.

 And so, for posterity, and as a point of reference, here on the modern commercial and gamified Web, I present a selection of emails I received between 1995 and 2007.
 Since these messages were meant to be private, personally-identifying information has been removed.